 - Accumulated depreciationAccumulated DepreciationThe accumulated depreciation of an asset is the amount of cumulative depreciation charged on the asset from its purchase date until the reporting date.
 It is a contra-account, the difference between the asset's purchase price and its carrying value on the balance sheet.

 - Interest incomeInterest IncomeInterest Income is the amount of revenue generated by interest-yielding investments like certificates of deposit, savings accounts, or other investments & it is reported in the Company’s income statement. and expenses etc.

 General Journal Accounting

-For examples: if a company purchases $5000 of inventory using the cash.
-An entry in the journal would be made whereby cash account is decreased by $ 5000 and the inventory account is increased by $ 5000.
+For example, A company purchases $5000 of inventory using the cash.
+An entry in the journal would be made whereby the cash account is decreased by $ 5000, and the inventory account is increased by $ 5000.